sefinek24/Cloudflare-WAF-Expressions/README.md

 7. Requests for standard web files such as robots.txt, `ads.txt`, `sitemap.xml`, `humans.txt`, and similar, which are essential for proper web indexing and advertising management.

+## 📝 How to use these expressions?
+1. Log in to your [Cloudflare](https://dash.cloudflare.com) account.
+2. Select the domain where you want to add the expressions.
+3. Click on the `Security` tab and choose `WAF` from the dropdown list.
+4. In the `Custom rules` tab, click the `Create rule` button.
+5. Copy the expressions from the [expressions/main.md](expressions/main.md) file.
+6. Click `Edit expression` and paste the copied expressions.
+7. Click the `Deploy` button to save the changes.
+Repeat the same process for the remaining parts of the expressions.
+Remember to select the appropriate Action from the file (Block or Interactive Challenge).
+8. Done!
+The expressions are now active and will start blocking unwanted traffic to your origin server.
+Make sure to check if your website functions correctly.
+Visit this repository periodically to use the latest lists.

 [//]: # (<h3>>> <a href="expressions/php">View Expressions.md &#40;servers with PHP installed&#41;</a> <<</h3>)